Yandex Cloud

 You can migrate a database from Google BigQuery to Yandex Managed Service for ClickHouse® and then use Yandex DataLens to analyze it.

-This method of migration has the following benefits:
+This migration method offers the following benefits:

 • You can specify the export format and the compression ratio.